You are currently viewing My Fragrance Sensitivity Part 1: Where it Began

-My Fragrance Sensitivity Part 1: Where it Began
+My Fragrance Sensitivity Part 1: Where it Began, on the Be Free Respect Podcast.

 Limbic System Impairment

-Understanding limbic system impairment, I now recognize that any one of the things I had faced through that time period could have created my brain’s maladapted stress response, thus triggering my response to fragrance chemicals (and more).
+Understanding limbic system impairment, I now recognize that any of the many stressors I faced through that time in my life could have sent my brain off course.
+I believe that divorce was the final straw that finally triggered my brain’s maladapted stress response that led to a very real threat response to fragrance chemicals (and more).

 Fragrance Sensitivity: That Day

 I’ll never forget that day when I discovered what was causing the less-than-pleasant way I’d been feeling.
 My brain zeroed in on two, small, navy blue votive candles I used to enjoy.
+Yup, I used to love my scented candles.
 I was starting to experience a brain fog type feeling, overall body aches, and simply feeling yucky.
 I know–nice vocabulary usage, Deb–but I have yet to come up with a better word.
 Yucky describes it pretty well.
 Actually, super yucky is better.

 My brain started to slowly and gradually connect that yucky feeling to those two candles.
 They no longer smelled nice.
 Instead of the pleasant scent I was used to, all I noticed was a noxious chemical smell.

 Were these candles really behind my physical, emotional, and cognitive discomfort?
+That just seemed crazy to me.
 In order to solve the mystery, I put both candles into a zip bag and into a drawer.
 I felt better through the next days.
 Magic.

 I took the candles out of the bag and that brain fog, muscle pain, and general malaise came back pretty quickly.
 I still wasn’t convinced enough.
 Seriously–how could a scent from two small candles be causing my body to feel so horrible?
 Something so common sense to me now just wouldn’t click in my brain back then.
 It took a few trials over several days before I knew without a doubt, These candles are making me sick.